TurboGears/tg2docs/docs/main/MultipleDatabases.rst

         id = Column(Integer, autoincrement=True, primary_key=True)
         pkg_qty = Column(Integer, default=12)

 If you needed to use the DBSession here (or in your controllers), you would use DBSession for the 1st engine and DBSession2 for the 2nd (see the previous and next sections).

-Optional: Create and populate each database in websetup.py
+Optional: Create And Populate Each Database In Websetup.py
 ----------------------------------------------------------

 If you want your setup_app method to populate each database with data, simply use the appropriate metadata/DBSession objects as you would in a single-db setup.

 In myapp/websetup.py::